Purchase of apartments on foreign markets

 What makes Batumi magical for investors:

-• Seaside Boulevard – a several-kilometre-long promenade with fountains dancing to the rhythm of music, increasing the attractiveness of nearby facilities
+- Seaside Boulevard – a several-kilometer-long promenade with fountains dancing to the rhythm of music, increasing the attractiveness of nearby facilities

-• Nightlife – casinos, restaurants, clubs operating around the clock
+- Nightlife – casinos, restaurants, clubs open around the clock

-Unique attractions attracting tourists: The city is famous for its modern architecture – Alphabet Tower (alphabet tower), Batumi Tower with a moving part, or McDonald's in the classicist style.
+Unique attractions that attract tourists: The city is famous for its modern architecture – the Alphabet Tower, the Batumi Tower with a movable part, or the McDonald's in the classicist style.
 Each building tells a different story, creating a unique architectural mosaic.

-Culinary discoveries: Adjarian cuisine is a fusion of Caucasian, Turkish and Greek flavors.
-The famous Adjarian khachapuri – a boat-shaped bread with egg and cheese – is just the beginning of the culinary adventure.
+Culinary discoveries: Adjara cuisine is a fusion of Caucasian, Turkish and Greek flavors.
+The famous Adjara khachapuri – a boat-shaped bread with egg and cheese – is just the beginning of the culinary adventure.

-The real estate market in Batumi is characterized by a wide range of opportunities – from affordable apartments to luxury apartments with a sea view.
+The real estate market in Batumi is characterized by a wide range of opportunities – from affordable apartments to luxury apartments with sea views.
 Investments in this location are characterized by high profitability thanks to the constant influx of tourists.

-The capital is a place where Europe meets Asia, and tradition intertwines with modernity.
+The capital is the place where Europe meets Asia, and tradition is intertwined with modernity.
 The climate of Tbilisi impresses with its authenticity and unique character, offering investors a wide range of opportunities.

 Old Town – the heart of the capital: Narrow, cobblestone streets lead through a maze of colorful houses with carved balconies.
-Each tenement house has its own story, and a walk through the Old Town is a journey through the ages.
+Each tenement house has its own history, and a walk through the Old Town is a journey through the centuries.

 Districts with a unique character:

-• Mtatsminda – a hill with an amusement park and restaurants with a panorama of the entire city
+- Mtatsminda – a hill with an amusement park and restaurants with a panorama of the whole city

-Cultural life: The capital is teeming with cultural life – from traditional performances at the Opera to avant-garde exhibitions in contemporary art galleries.
-Famous philharmonic halls and theatres offer a rich repertoire throughout the year.
+Cultural life: The capital is teeming with cultural life – from traditional performances at the Opera House to avant-garde exhibitions in contemporary art galleries.
+Famous philharmonics and theatres offer a rich repertoire throughout the year.

 Wine Regions – Kakheti and Investments in Tradition

-Kakheti – the heart of local winemaking: This region is a real paradise for wine lovers and an excellent place for investments related to wine tourism.
-Vineyards stretch across the hills, and traditional marani (cellars) hide treasures in the form of wines fermented in clay kwevri jugs.
+Kakheti – the heart of local winemaking: This region is a true paradise for wine lovers and a great place for investments related to wine tourism.
+Vineyards stretch across the hills, and traditional marani (cellars) hide treasures in the form of wines fermented into clay kvevri jugs.

 Attractions of the region: